JuliaPluto/computational-thinking-template/src/mod1_setup_website/basic_info.md

 To customize this, you will need to customize the *metadata* of the website.
 That is, add basic info for your class.

-To do so, you will need to fill the info in the files under the `src/_data` folder.
+To do so, you will need to fill the info in the files under the folder `src/_data`.
 Let us analyze these one by one.

 ## course_info.jl